Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Different Nail Gun Loads

-Nail guns typically come in to forms of how the nails are actually loaded into the gun.
+Nail guns typically come in to form of how the nails are actually loaded into the gun.
 These are coil-style and strip-style.

 Coil-Style Nail Guns

-Coil-style nailers work by having all the nails joined together using wire, which are coiled together.
-They have a drum magazine which can hold around 300-350 nails on average (of course this can vary).
+Coil-style nailers work by having all the nails joined together using wire, which is coiled together.
+They have a drum magazine that can hold around 300-350 nails on average (of course this can vary).

 Strip-Style Nail Guns